 Areas Where Stability Varies Most

 Certain anatomical zones have a higher rate of observed product movement than others, and it is useful to understand which areas these are before committing to treatment.
-The lips are the most movement intensive area on the face and the most commonly associated with concerns about filler distribution over time.
+The lips are the most movement intensive area on the face and the most commonly associated with concerns about volume treatment distribution over time.
 The nasolabial folds and marionette regions also involve significant soft tissue dynamics.
 By contrast, the cheek, jaw, and chin areas are anatomically more stable, with denser connective tissue attachments that resist displacement.

 The tear trough and periorbital region requires particular care because the skin here is extremely thin and the tissue planes are shallow.
 Product placed too superficially in this area can become visible as the overlying skin moves and thins with age.
 The temples and brow area, being deeper placements in most protocols, tend to demonstrate good positional stability over time.